urmastalimaa/interactive-frontend-development/slides/intro.md

 # Course overview

-* Discussed ideas are not specific to the browser nor JavaScript
+* Discussed topics are not specific to the browser nor JavaScript
+  * Many functional programming patterns are similar
 * For better or for worse, the Web is the most popular and accessible platform
-* This necessitates some diving into the Web as a platform
+* This necessitates learning some JavaScript and the DOM (Document Object Model)

 ---